a-chaudhari/EightSleepPod2Server/LogBlackHole/Readme.md

 # Logging Black Hole
-The pod sends up a continous stream of log messages in clear text to their backend.
+The pod sends up a continuous stream of log messages in clear text to their backend.
 If the backend is unreachable, it will buffer messages on its sd card.
 I'm not sure what happens when it fills up.
 To avoid this, we create a fake logging server that'll accept the log messages.
 We could save the messages, but right now we just toss them.

+Ideally log uploading is disabled entirely in firmware, but this will do for now.

 ## Protocol Specification
-I'm unsure if this is a some obscure standardized format or something custom.
+It's unsure if this is a some obscure standardized format or something custom.
-This also isn't a full specification, just what I've reverse engineered so far and the minimum that's needed for the pod to handshake and send messages so the card doesn't fill up.
+This also isn't a full specification, just what has reverse engineered so far and the minimum that's needed for the pod to handshake and send messages so the card doesn't fill up.